Profitable Days

 RankStartEndDays

-Path-dependent — every new ATH wipes prior rust.
+Every new ATH wipes prior rust — the number rewrites the past.
 Today's lifetime ratio is a function of today's spot, not a fixed historical truth.
-A single new all-time high lifts the leading edge of the longest unprofitable window into the green, sometimes by months at a time.
+When Bitcoin cleared $69,000 in March 2024 it reclassified the entire 2021–2022 rust band as profitable overnight; when it later traded above the early-2026 highs the same will happen again.
 Any cross-cycle comparison of the lifetime ratio has to anchor on the same spot, otherwise the number is comparing two different questions.
 The cycle-anchor table above anchors each cycle at its spot; that is the apples-to-apples view.

-The ratio is anchored on today, not on horizon.
-Coins bought near a cycle peak read as “unprofitable” here even if a buyer has held them for ten years and harvested several intermediate highs along the way.
+It is anchored on today, not on horizon.
+Coins bought near a cycle peak read as “unprofitable” here even if a buyer has held them for years and harvested several intermediate highs along the way — a December 2017 buyer at $19k was “underwater” on this chart all through 2018–2020 despite being free to sell at a profit during the 2019 rally.
 The chart does not know about realised returns.
-For a horizon-anchored read see rolling CAGR; for an entry-relative read see the per-cycle drawdown line.
+For a horizon-anchored read see rolling CAGR; for an entry-relative read see drawdown from ATH.

-Daily closes only.
-An intra-day wick that filled by close does not register; an intra-day flash above today's spot does not flip the day to profitable.
-Bitcoin's intra-day range is materially wider than its close-to-close range, and the chart's segments understate both profitability and drawdown by that gap.
+Daily closes only — intraday is invisible.
+An intra-day wick that filled by close does not register; the 6 March 2024 wick to ~$69.2k and the May 2021 flash crash to ~$30k both moved through prices that this chart never colours, because it reads close-to-close.
+Bitcoin's intra-day range is materially wider than its close-to-close range, so the segments understate both profitability and the depth of the rust.
 A cleaner real-time read would use five-minute candles; we use daily closes for cross-chart consistency.

 The early-history ratio is unstable.
-The first few hundred trading days have so little context that a single price tick re-orders the ratio meaningfully.
-The 365-day warm-up on the all-time-low calculation acknowledges that explicitly — pre-warm-up readings exist on the chart but are not used to anchor the headline statistic.
+The first few hundred trading days have so little context that a single price tick re-orders the ratio meaningfully — which is exactly why the 2011 all-time low is so extreme and cannot recur.
+The 365-day warm-up on the all-time-low calculation acknowledges this explicitly; pre-warm-up readings exist on the chart but are not used to anchor the headline statistic.

 Frequently asked